-This clean eating pizza dough is the last pizza dough recipe you’ll ever need!
+This whole wheat pizza dough is the last pizza dough recipe you’ll ever need!

 I love it when a great recipe happens on accident.